 Influencers know when you’re being lazy and copying other people’s emails.
 It ain’t a good look.

 Resist the temptation to use templates.
-It’s okay to use a formula, like the one we listed here, but you’ll stand out if you speak from the heart.
+It’s okay to use a formula, like the one we shared earlier, but you’ll stand out if you speak from the heart.

 If you want to sell more stuff in Poland and reach out to Polish influencers, you better write that email in Polish.